Can I Place My 8-Month-Old Up for Adoption?

 Will “Giving Up My Baby” for Adoption at 8 Months Be Difficult?

-Although a little different, the process of placing an 8-month-old up will be similar to a newborn adoption.
-While emotionally difficult, both are actually very simple processes.
+Although a little different, the process of placing an 8-month-old up for adoption will be similar to a newborn adoption.
+While emotionally difficult, both are actually relatively simple processes.

-Step 1: The first thing you’ll do is call 1-800-ADOPTION to speak with an adoption specialist.
-After listening to your situation and answering any questions you have, you’ll be asked to fill out social and medical history forms for yourself and your baby, as well as a form explaining the preferences you’d like to see in an adoptive family.
+- Step 1: Contact an adoption agency.
+The first thing you’ll do is call 1-800-ADOPTION to speak with an adoption specialist.
+After listening to your situation and answering any questions you have, you’ll be asked to create an adoption plan and fill out social and medical history forms for yourself and your baby, as well as a form explaining the preferences you’d like to see in an adoptive family.
+Like we mentioned earlier, you’ll also need to help your adoption specialist:

-Step 3: Once everything is settled and you feel ready, you’ll need to need to sign your consent to the adoption.
+- Step 3: Help your baby transition and consent to the adoption.
+Once everything is settled and you feel ready, you’ll need to need to sign your consent to the adoption.
+Depending on your circumstances and the adoptive family you choose, you may spend some time with the adoptive family prior to placement to help your baby transition.
 Your adoption specialist and adoption attorney will make sure you understand everything before signing away your parental rights.

 There is plenty to know before “giving up a baby” for adoption at 8 months old.
-If you have any questions about the process, call 1-800-ADOPTION today to speak with one of our adoption specialists.
+If you have any questions about the process, call 1-800-ADOPTION today to speak with one of our adoption specialists, or request more free information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.